fabkho/arc_boosts/google_calendar/README.md

 1. Go the [source folder](/src) and copy the content of styles.css and paste it into the styles.css file of your new boost.
 2. You're done!
 Enjoy 👋

+## Issues
+If you ran into any issues please create an Issue and attach an screenshot.